Baklava

 That’s the filling.
 It’s so easy!

-Place layers of thawed phyllo dough down into your pan, brushing each one with melted butter:
+Place layers of thawed phyllo dough down into a 9×13 metal pan or baking dish, brushing each one with melted butter:

 You don’t need to brush each layer thoroughly.
 Just a quick swish across several times, to cover most of it.

-Assembling the baklava, you want to move relatively quickly, to prevent the phyllo from drying out, so no need to be meticulous with the butter.
+Assembling the baklava, you want to move relatively quickly, to prevent the sheets of phyllo dough from drying out, so no need to be meticulous with the butter.
+If the phyllo starts to seem dry while you’re working, cover it with plastic wrap or a damp towel.

-Once you have 8 layers of phyllo, add about 1/5 of the walnut mixture to the pan, spreading it evenly:
+Once you have 8 layers of phyllo in the bottom of the pan, add about 1/5 of the nut mixture to the pan, spreading it evenly:

-You’ll need about 2/3 cup of the walnuts for each nut layer.
+You’ll need about 2/3 cup of the ground nuts for each layer.

-If you’re keen on making the baklava really even, here’s how I did mine.
+If you’re keen on making your homemade baklava really even, here’s how I did mine.

-I bought a 1-lb box of phyllo, which stated on the box that there were 18 13×18″ sheets.
+I bought a 1-lb box of phyllo sheets, which stated on the box that there were 18 13×18″ sheets.

 Using a 9×13 pan, you should cut the sheets in half, which gives you 36 total sheets.

-So for the phyllo dough, I did the layers like this: 8, 5, 5, 5, 5, 8, with walnuts in between each of those sets.
+So for the phyllo dough, I did the layers like this: 8, 5, 5, 5, 5, 8, with nut layers in between each of those sets.
+Note that the top layer and the bottom layer have 3 more sheets of phyllo than the middle layers.

-Once the baklava is layered, cut it into pieces using a sharp knife:
+Once the baklava is layered, cut it into pieces using a very sharp knife:

-You can do squares, diamonds, triangles, or whatever shape you want.
+You can do squares, diamond shapes, triangles, or whatever shape you want.

 Bake!